 Who hasn’t daydreamed about winning the lottery?
 I know I have!
 My dream is to make a big win and then buy a MASSIVE house or spend a fortune on home improvements on my home.
 Lottoland, who have more than 30 lotteries in the UK and more than 6-million customers, meet lots of people who become millionaires overnight.
 And they confirm that property is one of the first big purchases for many jackpot winners.
 But what about you – would you opt to move or improve?
 And which of these options offer better value in 2021?
 Let’s find out!

 The case for home improvements

 Itching to rip up your tatty kitchen floors or update your leaking shower in the bathroom?
+Or perhaps the flooring in your garage has seen better days, and you’ve been wondering whether to update it with epoxy garage floor?
 You’re not alone.
 According to Houzz 51% of homeowners plan to start a home renovation project in the next year.
 Home additions every few years can get costly (unless you win the Irish lottery of course!)